-Using regular expressions, you can specify which sections of the site should not be crawled and, accordingly, should not get into the program database.
+Using the regular expressions you can specify which sections of the site should not be crawled by the crawler and, accordingly, should not be included in the program database.
 This list is a local list of exceptions for the time of site scanning (relative to it, the "global" list is the file "robots.txt" in the root of the site).

 After the scan is completed, the information in the "Master data" block becomes available to the user.
 Each tab contains data grouped with respect to their names (for example, the "Title" tab contains the contents of the page title <title></title>, the "Images" tab contains a list of all images of the site and so on).
 Using this data, you can analyze the content of the site, find "broken" links or incorrectly filled meta tags.

-If necessary (for example, after making changes on the site), using the context menu, it is possible to rescan individual URLs to display changes in the program.
+If necessary (for example, after making changes on the site) by using the context menu, it is possible to rescan individual URLs to display changes in the program.